szenius/send4me/README.md

+# Bringing Love to Every Single Soul (BLESS)
+BLESS is a registered non-religious, Non-Profit Organisation, incorporated on 21 June 2014.
+With an overarching framework of “A Community for Community”, BLESS recognises the bountiful potential of social capital and actively targets the community as a focal point of intervention.

-# Bless Administrative Bot
+# BLESS Administrative Bot
 We want to spend more time doing good than enabling ourselves to do good.
-Hence the birth of the Bless Administrative Bot, which aims to automate administrative processes like attendance taking and sending reminders.
+Hence the birth of the BLESS Administrative Bot, which aims to automate administrative processes like attendance taking and sending reminders for volunteer management.

 ## User Guide
 This bot is still in the testing phase, so it's not opened to public yet.
 However, you may [drop me an email](mailto:ting.szeying@gmail.com) should you wish to be a tester once the bot is opened for private beta testing.